gnames/papers/tdwg-2023/abstract.md

 ZFS allows incremental backups and much faster data transfer than other file systems.
 It allows performing backups using distributed locations (different cities or even countries).
-Regular backups can work even with slow internet connections.
+Regular incremental backups can work even with slow internet connections.
 ZFS provides real-time data integrity checks and uses powerful tools for data healing.

 3. Split data and its backups into smaller chunks.